BrandonStackDev/BoomShockaFps/README.md

 I heavily use ChatGPT and Meshy for development.
 Just wanted to note that clearly.
 Total vibe-coder over here.
 I wouldnt be able to do this without help from ChatGPT, because of the math.
 Im not very good at linear algebra and alot of the other concepts in game programming (and just c in general, I like c but I find it challenging).
-ChatGPT also helps with properly utilizing raylib.
+ChatGPT also helps with properly utilizing raylib and with creating textures.
 And I am not very good at Blender, so I use Meshy for initial model/asset creation.
+I use TrenchBroom for level creation.

 This project requires raylib to be installed.
  I have build.sh file and likely if you are also on a pi, it might work